Aladin147/BLKWDS_Manager/docs/Journal.md

 # BLKWDS Manager - Development Journal

+## 2025-06-13: Dark Mode Standardization

+Today we completed the removal of all references to light mode and theme switching from the codebase.
+This was an important step in our style unification plan, as we had previously decided to focus exclusively on dark mode for the application.

+Key changes included:

+1. **Settings Screen**: Removed the theme mode selection UI from the settings screen
+2. **Settings Controller**: Removed theme mode preferences and related methods
+3. **Preferences Service**: Removed theme mode methods and preferences keys
+4. **Theme Documentation**: Added clarifying comments in the BLKWDSTheme class about dark mode exclusivity

+This change simplifies our codebase and ensures a consistent user experience.
+It also removes potential confusion for developers who might otherwise think that light mode is supported.

 ## 2025-06-13: Style Audit

 Today we conducted a comprehensive style audit to identify inconsistencies across the application.
 Our goal is to create a unified, consistent UI experience for users.
 Here are our key findings: